CodeEugene/Hugh4-us/content/docs/leading-green.md

 Eugene's growing influence in the tech industry gives us a great opportunity to foster new business opportunities which can leverage our green ideals in places where that tech is used.

+## Leading Eugene

+_When it comes to reporting on progress towards reaching climate goals, should the city be reporting on its infrastructure performance, or the performance of all activities within the city limits?_

+It is Hugh's position that the city holds a special place in our economy.
+We have the power to encourage and motivate businesses and residents to implement renewable energy solutions.
+The city's metrics for success should be the measure of our entire community, not the number of electric cars the city operates.
+See: https://www.eugene-or.gov/3188/Climate-Action-Goals

+It follows then that every house and business should be able to use the sun's power most productively.
+Property owners need to know that their rights to solar access are secure.
+These rights were brought in by Alan Zelanka early in his career, but then these protections were gutted in favor of generating new construction.
+They were gutted by limiting the protections to certain lot sizes.
+These solar protections need to be restored.
+Solar (PV and Water, and passive energy efficiency) need to be in our community sponsored solutions.

 ## Personal example

 ![Paterson Solar Arrays](https://hugh4.us/img/Paterson-solar.JPG "Paterson Solar Arrays")